albertogg/albertogg.github.com/_drafts/csv-manipulation-with-ruby.md

 ## Reading a CSV file

-Ruby provides CSV support in the std-lib and it will help us do most of the job very quickly, although there are various ways to achieve the same results we will be focusing in just 2 of the possible ways, read the file entirely with read or line by line with foreach.
+Ruby provides CSV support in the Standard Library and it will help us do most of the job very quickly; although there are various ways to achieve the same results we will be focusing in just 2 of the possible ways, read the file entirely with the `read` method or line by line with the `foreach` method.

 ### CSV File